HR Glossary of Terms

 Job Description - A summary of the duties attributed to a job classification and the knowledge, skills and abilities required to perform satisfactorily in any position which is similarly classified.

 Lateral Transfer - The movement of an employee from his/her current position to a different position within the University with no change in title.
-Current UTSA employees transferring laterally MAY NOT be offered a salary increase.

 Non-Exempt Employee - An employee who, because of his/her position duties, is not exempt from the overtime provisions of the Fair Labor Standards Act (FLSA).
 Non-exempt employees must receive compensatory time off or overtime pay at a rate of time and one-half for any time worked in excess of 40 hours in a work week.